Blue-Hill-Tech/DJI_RS2/README.md

 For the motion-control workflow (recording and replaying gimbal movements),
 please see **Log and Replay Movements** in the main `README.md`.

-For the ZMQ-based gimbal following setup used with the Raspberry Pi Pico,
+For the ZMQ-based gimbal following setup used with the Pico 4,
 see the folder:

 `rs_pico_zmq_follow/`